Frequently Asked Questions

 • Providing temporary alternative off-site parking for Ryde Hospital staff.

 The redevelopment team is aware of the importance of working with the topography of the land and preserving existing trees onsite.
 Some trees and shrubs within the hospital grounds will be removed to accommodate the new buildings and upgrades, as per the development application.
 The redevelopment team is committed to providing an increase in green space and number of trees.
+Trees within the Blue Gum High Forest will remain.

 The design of the redeveloped hospital has considered world-class sustainable features and efficient building methods to meet 5-star Green Star equivalency.